suit-wg/information-model/draft-ietf-suit-information-model.md

 Similarly, a Network Operator may require that devices behave in a particular way in order to maintain the integrity of the network.
 If devices behaviour on a network can be modified without the approval of the Network Operator, then this constitutes an elevation of privilege with respect to the network.

-For example, if the owner of a device has purchased that device because of Features A, B, and C, and a firmware update is issued by the manufacturer, which removes Feature A, then the device may not fulfill the owner's requirements any more.
+For example, if the owner of a device has purchased that device because of features A, B, and C, and a firmware update is issued by the manufacturer, which removes feature A, then the device may not fulfill the owner's requirements any more.
 In certain circumstances, this can cause significantly greater threats.
-Suppose that Feature A is used to implement a safety-critical system, whether the manufacturer intended this behaviour or not.
+Suppose that feature A is used to implement a safety-critical system, whether the manufacturer intended this behaviour or not.
 When unapproved firmware is installed, the system may become unsafe.

 In a second example, the owner or operator of a system of two or more interoperating devices needs to approve firmware for their system in order to ensure interoperability with other devices in the system.
 If the firmware is not qualified, the system as a whole may not work.
 Therefore, if a device installs firmware without the approval of the device owner or operator, this is a threat to devices or the system as a whole.